 - Magnesium: + or – 15 PPM

 The main drawback is its price.
 The regents also add up in monthly costs.
-This is the benchmark for doing automation to date and well worth the investment
+This is the benchmark for doing automation today and well worth the investment

 Pros & Cons